 The process of building a powerful sail inventory for distance racing and offshore cruising is about having the sails that allow you to sail at the optimum angles and in a variety of conditions when you need to.
+Quantum's offshore expert Jeff Thorpe tackles some of the most frequently asked questions to help you find your way.

 It’s one of those perfect offshore nights: solid wind, easy swell, clear sky, and sheets eased on a headsail reach.
 The on-watch crew is active on the sail trim and you’re making gains on your competitor to leeward.
 Fast forward three hours into the watch.
 The navigator sticks his head up the companionway and asks, “What happened to the boat that was next to us?”